Taiwan green pigeon

-The Taiwan green pigeon (Treron formosae) is a bird in the family Columbidae.
+The Taiwan green pigeon or whistling green pigeon (Treron formosae) is a bird in the family Columbidae.
 The species was first described by Robert Swinhoe in 1863.
 It is found in Taiwan and Batanes in the Philippines.

 Its natural habitats are subtropical or tropical moist lowland forests and rural gardens.
 It is threatened by habitat loss.

 Taxonomy

-The Ryukyu green pigeon (T. permagnus) of the Ryuku Islands was formerly considered conspecific, with both species being united together as the whistling green pigeon, but was split as a distinct species by the IOC in 2021.
+The Ryukyu green pigeon (T. permagnus) of the Ryukyu Islands was formerly considered conspecific, with both species being united together as the whistling green pigeon, but was split as a distinct species by the IOC in 2021.

 There are thought to be two subspecies: